jimbaker/talks/cloud-computing-guest-lecture.md

 * Why not just add it [multiple times](https://www.openstack.org/summit/vancouver-2015/summit-videos/presentation/docker-docker-docker-openstack)? ;)
 * There are always **hot**, must know technologies out there

-# Juju - a canonical example
+# Juju - a "canonical" example

 Use a GUI or drive from the command line: